Last Revised: May 2, 2014

 Section 1: The Student Government Association of Webster University, also known as SGA, shall consist of all students at the Webster Groves campus and SGA will elect members from that body to represent them on matters concerning SGA as contained in Article III.

-Section 2: These elected representatives shall consist of a SGA Executive board consisting of seven officers: a President, Vice President, Comptroller, Secretary, Sergeant-at-Arms, Student Organization Liaison and Director of Communications.
+Section 2: These elected representatives shall consist of a SGA Executive board consisting of seven officers: a President, Vice President, Comptroller, Secretary, a Sergeant-at Arms, Student Organization Liaison.
 There also shall exist a Student Senate containing two elected student representatives from each of the Webster University Colleges and Schools, two student representatives for graduate students and four (4) At-Large Senators from the Webster Groves campus.

 Article II - Duties